 Given all this, perhaps the Quicab should have a monopoly in central London…and sooner rather than later.

-Not only are we Britain’s most ethical insurance company, we campaign for sustainable transport.
+Not only are we named to provide the most ethical insurance, we campaign for sustainable transport.
 Sometimes that means protesting until a school gets the zebra crossing they’ve been refused or running 60 roadshows this year to encourage people out of their cars, or fixing bicycles for free.
 We also launched Green Transport Week and helped establish Car Free Day and Twenty’s Plenty to name just a few.

 We’ve been campaigning for sustainable transport in this way for over 27 years with the help of people like you.
 Supporting this work is easy – you simply have to take out home insurance, cycle insurance, travel insurance and breakdown cover and we take care of the rest.
 We provide an excellent level of cover while putting concern for the environment at the heart of all we do.